tw4452852/totorow/app/posts/Read Revel-Router.md

 r.pathPattern = regexp.MustCompile(pathPatternStr + "$")
 ~~~

-The last step is to generate actionPattern.
+The last step is to generate `actionPattern`.
 It just used the generated args to do replacement:
 `{controller} => {(?P<controller>[^/]+)}`

 ~~~ {prettyprint linenums:103}